DigitalCurrencyCouncil/CertificationExam/README.md

 # Certification Exam

-Our Certification Course and Exam builds competency in the following* six key domains within the digital currency ecosystem:
+Our Certification Course and Exam are intended for a professional audience (eg; laywers, accountants, financial professionals) seeking to build a robust working-knowledge and practical skillset in the digital currency ecosystem.
+Our course and exam are tailored to that end, and emphasize the following* six key domains within the digital currency ecosystem:

 1) Origins and Technical Underpinnings
 2) Practical and Monetary Implications